joelparkerhenderson/demo-swift-master-detail/README.md

 Launch Xcode and create a new Xcode project.

-  * We call ours "Demo Swift Master Detail" and we choose the template "Master-Detail Application".
+  * Use the iOS template "Master-Detail Application" and Product Name "Demo Swift Master Detail".

   * [Help](doc/setup/create_a_new_xcode_project.md)